Giving form to lived Experience: A Creative Practice of Inner Listening

 -

-Reconnect with your body and breath
+a deeper connection with body and breath

-Access insight through creative process
+insight emerging through creative process

-Restore a sense of flow, ease, and vitality
+a sense of ease, flow, and vitality